 September 23, 2015—Our feature this week is a bit different from the rest.
 It’s longer-form and it digs a bit deeper into what Dave does in his job—and namely, why he does it.
 The stories Dave shared were so poignant and heartfelt, that we decided to feature his interview in its entirety.
-Without further ado, we’d like to introduce you to Dave, Chaplain for Hospice, Palliative Care and Wyoming PACE.
+Without further ado, we’d like to introduce you to Dave, Chaplain for Hospice, Supportive Care and Wyoming PACE.

 WINDSWEPT TO THE TWILIGHT

 Life is either a

 To keep our faces

 fate is strength